A regular session where backlog items are discussed, reviewed, and prioritized.

 Before the session

-The key to success lies in prep work beforehand.
+The key to success lies in the prep work beforehand.
 Refinement can descend into an unstructured and chaotic mess quickly.
 That is why try to put in some effort upfront to avoid it.

 A product manager should prepare story details, the design team should finish mock-ups (if they are required), engineers should read through the stories/tasks beforehand, etc. Do not also forget to revisit your roadmap and the goals.